dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/README.md

-* For those who want to use `Virtual Box` for `OpenStack Sandboxing`, can check out the following link(v0.4 - Ready to be Used.
-Happy Stacking):
+* For those who want to use `Virtual Box` for `OpenStack Sandboxing`, can check out the following link:
   * [Single Node (OpenStack Grizzly)](https://github.com/dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/blob/master/SandBox-Single-Node.rst) , you may choose to use the required plugins as given in the OpenStack Documentation.